 A package room from ButterflyMX enables contactless building entry for delivery carriers.

 When the courier approaches the building, they use their unique delivery PIN to gain access.
-If they don’t have a delivery PIN, they simply call the leasing office or the resident for whom they have a package.
+If they don’t have a delivery PIN, they simply call the leasing office or the resident using the intercom.
 Whoever they call can remotely grant property access to the courier from wherever they are — no one will have to leave their home or office to open the door.

 Once inside the building, the courier uses the same method at the package room to open the door and place packages safely inside.